-The Amherst College Russian Department has a two-fold mission: to provide instruction in a foreign language at all levels, preparing students for informed study of the culture, and to offer literature and culture courses in translation as part of the broader liberal arts tradition.
-The study of Russian gives our students a comprehensive knowledge of the language which will allow them to develop competence in speaking, understanding, reading, writing, and cultural literacy, while at the same time it illustrates how language, society, and culture are inextricably linked.
-The purpose of a Russian major is to furnish a nuanced appreciation of Russia's rich literary and cultural achievements as well as an understanding of Russia's historical significance on the world scene.
-Through the study of at least three years of the Russian language, including a highly recommended (though not required) semester or summer-long stay in the country, as well as an opportunity to choose from among a wide variety of courses (some conducted in Russian) in literature, film, cultural studies, history, and politics, majors have the opportunity to explore multiple facets of the "Russian experience" under the guidance of scholars and teachers who are actively engaged in the profession.
-The reliable presence of a historian and political scientist increases the appeal and depth of the Russian major, adding a more global and historic aspect to the curriculum.
+The Amherst College Russian Department has a two-fold mission: to provide instruction in a foreign language at all levels, preparing students for informed study of the culture, and to offer literature and culture courses in translation as part of the broader liberal-arts tradition.
+The study of Russian gives our students a comprehensive knowledge of the language which will allow them to develop competence in speaking, understanding, reading, writing, and cultural literacy, while illustrating how language, society, and culture are inextricably linked.
+The purpose of a Russian major is to furnish a nuanced appreciation of Russia's rich cultural achievements as well as an understanding of Russia's historical significance on the world scene.
+Through the study of at least three years of the Russian language, including a highly recommended (though not required) semester or summer-long stay in the country, as well as an opportunity to choose from among a wide variety of courses (some conducted in Russian) in literature, film, theater, cultural studies, and history, majors have the opportunity to explore multiple facets of the "Russian experience" under the guidance of scholars and teachers who are actively engaged in the profession.
+The reliable presence of a historian increases the appeal and depth of the Russian major, adding a more global and historic aspect to the curriculum.

 To achieve these stated goals, we require a level of competency, demonstrated by these abilities:

-- to speak comprehensibly about a a variety of non-technical topics on everyday life and culture, making their ideas known through a mastery of basic vocabulary (about 3000) words) and intonation;
+- to speak comprehensibly about a a variety of non-technical topics convering everyday life and culture, making ideas known through a mastery of basic vocabulary (about 3000) words) and intonation;

 - to comprehend ordinary, non-specialized conversation of a native speaker at a moderate or moderately rapid pace;

-- to read original Russian literacy and social science (though not technical) prose, with the occasional use of a dictionary;
+- to read original Russian literary and non-fictional prose, with the occasional use of a dictionary;

-- to achieve competence through readings in English in the broad areas and periods of 19th and 20th century Russian literature and culture, with some knowledge of modern Russian history and/or politics.
+- to achieve competence through readings in English in the broad areas and periods of 19th and 20th century Russian literature and culture, with some knowledge of modern Russian cultural history.

 Students majoring in Russian must formally define a concentration within the major no later than the pre-registration period in the spring of the junior year.
 By the end of the add/drop period in the fall of the senior year, they will provide a 4 or 5 page draft essay which describes the primary focus of their studies as a Russian major.
 Throughout this process of defining a topic of concentration, majors will have the help of their advisors.
-A final draft of the essay, due at the end of the add/drop period of second semester of the senior year will be evaluated by a committee of departmental readers in a conference with the students.
+A final draft of the essay, due at the end of the add/drop period of second semester of the senior year will be evaluated by a committee of departmental readers in a conference with the students (a sample concentration essay is available here).
 This, in addition to a one-hour translation exam taken in the fall of the senior year, will satisfy the comprehensive examination in Russian.
-Click to see a sample concentration essay.

 Departmental Honors Program

 In addition to the above requirements for the major program, the Honors candidate will take Russian 498-499 during the senior year and prepare a thesis on a topic approved by the Department.
-Students who anticipate writing an Honors essay in Russian history or politics should request permission to work under the direction of Professor Sergey Glebov (History) or Professor William Taubman (Political Science).
+Students who anticipate writing an Honors essay in Russian history or politics should request permission to work under the direction of Professor Sergey Glebov.
 All Honors candidates should insure that their College program provides a sufficiently strong background in their chosen discipline.